About

 How we can work together, project vision, & process

-I am an experienced architect, urban designer and interior designer.
-I work collaboratively with clients to understand their interests, needs and preferences, as well as the potential of their site.
+I am an experienced architect, conservationist, urban planner and designer.
+I work collaboratively with clients to understand their interest, needs and preferences, as well as the potential of their site.
 From this foundation, a project vision is formed in dialogue.
 This includes laying out the brief, budget, timing, and other core matters for client agreement, from which production of a special design proceeds.

 A sequence of work stages follow, from concepts and design development through to realisation.
 Contrasting options and alternatives are considered to explore optimum utility, beauty, atmosphere and affordability, and durable, sustainably efficient design.